WillisMedwell/Data-Structures/README.md

 ![Test Badge](https://github.com/WillisMedwell/wm/actions/workflows/test.yml/badge.svg) ![Benchmark Badge](https://github.com/WillisMedwell/wm/actions/workflows/benchmark.yml/badge.svg)
-# Useful Data Structures.
+# wm
-Header only libraries for convenience.
+Header only libraries for everyday C++ use.
 *Jump to [installation](#Installation).*

+## Index
+1. Sov
+2. Functors
+3. SplitByElement

 ### Sov (Structure of Vectors)
 Like a structure of arrays but with reallocation like std::vector.
 All memory is in one block making it very cache friendly.